ghi-electronics/duelang-website/software/coding-options/javascript.md

 console.log("Hello World");
 ```

-We are now ready to bring in the [DUELink JavaScript library](https://github.com/ghi-electronics/due-libraries) using `npm install DUELink`.
-However, the library is not NPM hosted yet and can be downloaded from here https://github.com/ghi-electronics/due-libraries/tree/main/javascript.
+We are now ready to bring in the DUELink JavaScript library from https://github.com/ghi-electronics/due-libraries/tree/main/javascript.
 Download and save duelink.js, util.js, and serialusb.js your program's local folder.
 Finally, install SerialPort library using `npm install serialport`.

 We can now instantiate and get the DUELink controller ready.
 We will be using SerialUSB() here.
 If using a web browser, use WebSerial() instead.